dianip/hotel-bookings-portugal-tableau/README.md

 ---

 ## Overview
-This dashboard analyzes over 107,000 hotel bookings (2015–2017) across city and resort hotels in Portugal.
+This dashboard analyses over 107,000 hotel bookings (2015–2017) across city and resort hotels in Portugal.
 It focuses on the top 5 booking countries in Europe and reveals unique patterns in travel behavior.

 ## Tools Used
 - Tableau Public